krateoplatformops/finops-prometheus-exporter-generic/README.md

 # FinOps Prometheus Exporter Generic (Costs)
 This repository is part of the wider exporting architecture for the Krateo Composable FinOps and exports the API endpoints of FOCUS cost reports in the Prometheus format.

+For an in-depth look at the architecture and how to configure all the components, download the summary document [here](https://github.com/krateoplatformops/finops-operator-exporter/resources/Krateo_Composable_FinOps___Full.pdf).

 ## Summary
 1. [Overview](#overview)
 2. [Architecture](#architecture)